-According to the Oklahoma State University, a pH level between 6.0-6.5 is optimal for nutrient intake.
+According to Oklahoma State University, a pH level between 6.0-6.5 is optimal for nutrient intake.

-The starting pH of your water is a great indicator as to how easy it will be to maintain your pH levels in your hydroponic system.
+The starting pH of your water is a great indicator of how easy it will be to maintain your pH levels in your hydroponic system.

 Using distilled or reverse osmosis water can eliminate many added minerals that can throw your pH levels off.

 Water in different regions has different basic or acidity levels.

 Eliminating that means that you don’t have to account for changes during different seasons, or if you relocate.

 If your water source is near natural, then you can use a store-bought pH up or pH down to maintain those levels within the desired range.